back.gif (1674 bytes)

 The general sign for on:

-I don't use the "ON" sign much with adults, but I do use it from time to time with children who need to get their "shoes on."
-(Or otherwise get dressed for school.)
-Any time you are considering using the sign "ON," you ought to ask yourself, "Is there a more appropriate way to demonstrate this concept?"
+I don't use the "ON" sign much in everyday conversation.
+I see it occasionally when my friends are telling their children to get their shoes "on."
+(When it is time to go out to play.)
+Any time you are considering using the sign "ON," you ought to ask yourself, "Is there a more appropriate way to express this concept?"

 Take a look at some of the other ways this can be signed...